 The intermediation service is clearly identified and visible on the various documents.
 The buyer therefore knows its existence, he knows that his services will be reflected in the final price.
 In some transactions, he may even have access to the original purchase price.
 The gain or commission is then known.
 The intermediary only charges VAT on his commission or service, not on the full price of the good or service sold.
 Example: let's say that a seller sells a property for €100 excluding VAT and the transparent intermediary receives a 10% commission (i.e. €10 excluding VAT).
 The seller charges €120 including VAT (€100 excluding VAT + €20 VAT).
 The intermediary charges €10 excluding VAT to the seller, with 20% VAT on this commission, i.e. €2 VAT.
 The seller will therefore pay €12 including VAT (€10 excluding VAT + €2 VAT) to the intermediary.
 The transparent intermediary only collects VAT on its commission (€2 in this example) and pays it back to the tax authorities.

 Of course, these sales examples do not take into account possible special cases such as VAT rates, regimes or exemptions.
 Neither the eventuality where one of the actors, principal, customer or intermediary is domiciled outside France.
 The way to manage VAT must therefore be at the center of questions when choosing an intermediary...
 But not only that.
+All parties (purchaser and purchaser) know exactly how the transaction is structured, what are the costs involved, and how the intermediary is paid.
+These transactions promote trust between business partners.

 When dealing with a transparent intermediary, buyers and sellers understand how prices are set.
 In this way, misunderstandings or suspicions of abuse of position are avoided.
 Likewise, because the intermediary's commission or fees are clearly established, customers know exactly what services they are paying for.